kazekyo/automerge-spider/README.md

 At client side, [Automerge.Connection](https://github.com/automerge/automerge#sending-and-receiving-changes) is used.
 At server side, Automerge-Spider is used in place of Automerge.Connection.

 First, you create Automerge-Spider on server and keep the instance.
-This server join the network of servers after call `joinNodeNetwork()` .
+This server joins the network of servers after call `joinNodeNetwork()` .
 ```
 this.spider = new AutomergeSpider({
   redis: { host: '0.0.0.0', port: 6379 },